The government has recently passed legislation to reduce the ambiguity surrounding the effect of non-arms length expenditure (NALE) on SMSFs.

 Market Value Substitution Rules

-When the scheme involves the acquisition of an asset at less than market value, the cost base of the asset will be modified by the market value substitution rule in s112-20 SIS.
+When the scheme involves the acquisition of an asset at less than market value, the cost base of the asset will be modified by the market value substitution rule in s112-20 of the ITAA 1997.

 As a result, the amount of any capital gain will be affected as the cost base must be treated by the SMSF as having acquired the asset at market value.
 It is irrelevant whether the asset was purchased directly or is accounted for through an in-specie contribution.